ci-bonfire/Sprint/myth/_docs_src/forge/generators.md

 - Create the `model`.
 - Create the `controller` that extends from ThemedController along with all of the code and views for working CRUD.
 - Creates an empty `Seeder`.

+## API
+There are a couple of generators provided for setting up the API server easily and rapidly developing the API itself.
+These are described in the [API Generators](api/generators) page.